-School year employees are offered the option to have their pay prorated over 12 months (Deferred Pay Option) or paid over the school year (School Year Pay Option) during onboarding.
-Employees can change their pay option for the next school year by obtaining a form from the Payroll Office and returning it before July 1st.
+School year salaried employees are offered the option to have their pay prorated over 12 months (Deferred Pay Option) or paid over the school year (School Year Pay Option) during onboarding.
+School year salaried employees can change their pay option for the next school year by obtaining a form from the Payroll Office and returning it before July 1st.